Milan-Tomic/BigSpace/README.md

 Space colonization game focused on scale.
 I work on this project in my spare time.

 # Quick Start Guide
-Put the game into Visual Studio and Run it.
+Clone the game into Visual Studio and Run it.

 Click New Game.